ark-lang/ark/README.md

 Given the following project structure:

     src/
-      - main.ark
+      - entities/
         - entity.ark
         - player.ark

-To compile this, you would pass through the file which contains the main entry point (main function) to your program, which is most likely going to be called "main.ark".
+      - main.ark

-However, because our projects source files are in another directory ("src/"), we need to set the "base directory" -- the base directory is where the ark compiler will scan for other modules.
+To compile this, you would pass through the file which contains the main entry point (main function) to your program, which is conventionally named "main.ark".

-To do this we use the `--basedir` flag, which can be shortened to `-b`.
-We can then pass in the main module after this, and any flags you want to use:
+Since our main file is in another folder, we need to set the src folder as an include directory so that the compiler doesn't think it's a module.
+We use the `-I` flag for this:

-    ark build -b src main --loglevel=debug
+    ark build -I src src/main.ark --loglevel=debug

 This should compile your code, and produce an executable called "main", which you can then run.